CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

-As we saw in the discovery guide the `ags_sociodemogr_e92b1637` dataset contains socio-demographic variables aggregated at the Census blockgroup level.
+As we saw in the discovery guide the `ags_sociodemogr_e92b1637` dataset contains socio-demographic variables aggregated at the Census block group level.
 Let's try to find out a variable indicating the total population.

 ```python